hackclub/harvest/README.md

 Our schedule consisted of ice breakers and a semi-official opening ceremony, along with beginner-friendly workshops throughout the day.
 We also alloted time aside for students to put their all-in to their projects, and many came up with extremely creative projects during the pitch presentations!
 For many, it was their first time writing lines of code, and this hackathon gave them the opportunity to turn their designs into fully-fledged projects.

 ## 🚀 Networking Dinner PCB Cards
 For this hackathon we wanted to tackle the problem of "networking acrobatics," the balancing act of trying to network while juggling food or other belongings in your hands.
-To solve this phenomenon we decided to create PCB buisness cards using Hackclub's really cool project-- [OnBoard](https://hackclub.com/onboard/)!
+To solve this phenomenon we decided to create PCB buisness cards using Hack Club's really cool initiative-- [OnBoard](https://hackclub.com/onboard/)!

-We designed them with the Harvest fall theme in mind, turning regular buisness cards into electric mini pumpkins, and checked all the wiring.
-Because of time contraints, we had to order them unassembled, and the day before the networking dinner we sautered them at HQ!
+We designed the PCBs with the Harvest fall theme in mind, turning regular buisness cards into electric mini pumpkins, and checked all the wiring.
+Because of time contraints, we had to order them unassembled, and the day before the networking dinner we soldered the components onto the board at HQ!

 <p align="center">
   <img src="https://cloud-j8uwz2hxo-hack-club-bot.vercel.app/0untitled_design.png" width="800" align="center">